LineageOS/lineage_wiki/_includes/templates/device_upgrade.md

 4. Enable [USB debugging]({{ "adb_fastboot_guide.html#setting-up-adb" | relative_url }}) on your device.
 {{ adbRoot }}
 {%- if device.format_on_upgrade %}
-4. Reboot into recovery by running `adb reboot recovery`, or by performing the following:
+4. Reboot into recovery by running `adb -d reboot recovery`, or by performing the following:
     * {{ device.recovery_boot }}
 {{ wiping_instructions }}
     {% include alerts/warning.html content="Without this step your device will not boot on the new version!" %}